How Lisa Helps Clients

 What Clients Can Expect

 To Lisa, the two most important elements of her work are the relationships that she develops with clients and colleagues and the opportunity to help clients by employing “cutting edge” knowledge of new and existing tax rules to deliver efficient, focused and meaningful solutions.
 Lisa is a great advocate, easy to talk to, and an effective presenter, who – according to client accounts – consistently exceeds expectations.

 Providing the level of service my clients need means merging deep tax knowledge with an equally deep understanding of their business goals.

-- Lisa serves as the Deputy Technical Director of the Bloomberg BNA Portfolios and has authored several Portfolios herself, which are highly respected as the “go-to” resource on tax law.
+- Lisa serves as the Technical Director of the Bloomberg BNA Portfolios and has authored several Portfolios herself, which are highly respected as the “go-to” resource on tax law.
 Her titles include, among others, T.M.
 714: “Partnerships – Allocation of Liabilities; Basis Rules” and T.M.
 565: “Installment Sales.”